Brick / grass

 or contractors willing to donate their services, the cost will be less.

-These prices do not include amenities such as landscaping, benches, lighting,
+These prices do not include the cost of concrete or amenities such as landscaping, benches, lighting,

 sculpture, water features, or similar.
 Such features often cost more than